Music of Star Trek II: The Wrath of Khan: Reception

 In a five-star review, Christian Clemmensen of Filmtracks.com described that the album "remains a fine example of a surprisingly impressive breakout effort for a young composer".
 John Tenuto of TrekMovie.com described it as "enjoyable music in its own right" and "wonderful".
 Jason Ankeny of AllMusic wrote "[Horner's] efforts lend Trek creator Gene Roddenberry's vision a newfound gravitas."
 Thomas Glorieux of Maintitles wrote "Horner defies the sound of science fiction, before, during Star Trek 2, and after it".
 Charlie Brigden of Den of Geek called it as "a sure-fire five-star score and fits the film beautifully".
-It has been regarded as one of Horner's best film scores in his career.
+It has been regarded as one of Horner's best film scores.